 At some point, he bobs his head down to get away from the pressure, and I immediately release my grip.
 The lesson to him is that if he lowers (rather than raises) his head, I will stop.

 In just two or three sessions of 10 or 12 tries, most horses learn to drop their head quickly and easily as soon as I put my hand gently on their poll.
 It takes longer for them drop it and then hold it low.

 When he is calm about dropping his head, I begin to scratch his near-side cheek while his head is lowered.
 Most horses appreciate this attention.
-Slowly but surely, I begin to lay my arm fully across his neck to scratch the other cheek.
+Slowly but surely, as he holds the low position longer, I begin to lay my arm fully across his neck to scratch the other cheek.
 If he flies up when my arm goes over, I pinch the indentions again so his head comes back down, then lay my arm over again.
-Eventually my horses have their noses on the ground when they greet me (in anticipation of their cheek rubs).
+Eventually my horses have their heads low when they greet me (in anticipation of their cheek rubs).

 Horses are more or less sensitive in the poll, depending on the horse.
 I trained both a half Friesian mare and a half Friesian gelding to lower their heads to poll pressure in record time.
 However, the Tennessee Walker was another story.
 She was totally insensitive at the poll, and I could not pinch hard enough to get her to lower her head using this maneuver.

 From lowering their head while I am on the ground, I begin to request them to lower and tuck their head under saddle.